 That’s great, but who was Irvin S. Cobb?
 He was a Kentucky boy who went to New York, and became the highest paid staff reporter in America in the early part of the twentieth century.
 He wrote sixty books and three hundred short stories, many of them about Kentucky.
 In fact, he came to be known as a Kentucky writer, even though he spent most of his life in New York City.

 It seems you have to live somewhere other than Kentucky to write about it.
 I wonder if New Yorkers flee New York in order to write about the Big Apple.

-I found New York is nothing more than a collection of villages jumbled together with no particular rhyme or reason.
-Still, one does not expect to run into someone she knows back home amidst a collection of villages which are home to over eight million souls.
+I found New York to be nothing more than a collection of villages jumbled together with no particular rhyme or reason.
+Still, one does not expect to run into someone she knows back home amidst a collection of villages, which are home to over eight million souls.
 The odds are overwhelmingly against it.
 Right?
 So what happened to me had to be fate?
 Right?